kylesluder/objc-namespaces/README.md

 Within a scope containing a namespace alias, references to that namespace alias are treated as if they were spelled as references to the original namespace.

 A `@using` directive MAY NOT create an ambiguity in identifier resolution.
 A `@using` directive that would cause an unqualified identifier to refer to two different symbols is an error.

-[^TWOPASS]: With two-pass compilation, this means that a namespace scope includes even identifiers declared _after_ the end of the namespace scope in which they are used.
-With one-pass compilation, this may require appropriate placement or qualification of forward declarations.

 Namespaced Selectors